-When you ask the following questions of a potential plumber, their answers will help you get a sense of whether or not you would be comfortable hiring a particular plumbing contractor.
+Whether having a hot water heater replaced, a leaky faucet, or emergency service, when you ask the following questions of a potential plumber, their answers will help you get a sense of whether or not you would be comfortable hiring a particular plumbing contractor.
 Here are some good questions to ask:

 - How long have you been in business?

-- Do you offer free quotes?
+- Do you offer free quotes or have upfront pricing?